 A band made up of former British and Scottish kids who’d been moved to Australia by their parents in the mid 60’s, AC/DC, played in England for the first time tonight in 1976.

 Pink Floyd guitarist David Gilmore lost some $7000 worth of guitars (they’d be worth substantially more today) when burglars robbed his London area house today in 1976.
+Luckily David is well connected at the Fender guitar company, who made him a new one.

 Van Halen’s lead singer David Lee Roth announced he was quitting the band today in 1985, as he was climbing the charts with his solo release of a cover of the Beach Boys California Girls, with their lead guitarist Carl Wilson on background vocals.